hox/hox/readme.md

 [![Elias Hernandez](https://eli.fail/f/background_personal_banner.png)](https://eli.fail)

 ## 👋 Information
 Hey!
 Thanks for coming to my profile!
-My name is **Eli**, I am 15 years old and currently reside in **Orlando, Florida**.
-I prefer to do **backend** work but am sufficient in **frontend** aswell.
-I'm currently not doing much with my life so yep.

-## 💻 Languages
-I actively use the following languages:
-- Typescript
-- Javascript
+I am Elias but please call me Eli, I hate my real name.
+I love doing backend work and mainly anything that involves infrastructure and lots of planning.
+I prefer using NodeJS in either JavaScript or TypeScript but am also open to learning new languages!
+If you think that we'd be good friends, check out my discord below and join the community!

 ## 🔗 Socials
 - [Website](https://eli.fail/)